geoscixyz/em/content/maxwell4_tdem/circuitmodel_for_eminduction/synthesis_FDEMandTDEMresponse.rst

 At this limit the induced currents have penetrated the body fully, and conductivity information can be extracted as well as geometry.

-The resitive limit is defined in the frequency domain as the slope of the response function as freuqency approaches to zero:
+The restive limit is defined in the frequency domain as the slope of the response function as frequency approaches to zero:

 .. math::
     \lim_{\omega \rightarrow 0} \frac{1}{\imath}\frac{\partial Q(\omega)}{\partial \omega} = \tau,